apollographql/rover/docs/source/configuring.md

 Currently, only Git is fully supported by Apollo Studio.

+## Bypass SSL/TLS Validation

+Sometimes, you may want to perform HTTPS requests from Rover, but skip validation checks.
+This is generally not recommended and insecure, but there are two flags you can use to configure how Rover validates HTTPS requests.

+The `--insecure-accept-invalid-hostnames` flag will disable hostname validation.
+If hostname verification is not used, any valid certificate for any site will be trusted for use from any other.
+This introduces a significant vulnerability to man-in-the-middle attacks.

+The `--insecure-accept-invalid-certs` flag will disable certificate validation.
+If invalid certificates are trusted, any certificate for any site will be trusted for use.
+This includes expired certificates.
+This introduces significant vulnerabilities, and should only be used as a last resort.

 ## Supported environment variables

 You can configure Rover's behavior by setting the environment variables listed below.